DreamVu/PAL-SDK/README.md

 For rest of the evaluation of the PAL-USB SDK, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT3rc_7S621PJHJ6QuV-rR2CyXbMvPBZztaDoiPnkT_g18Gz327OOA91pf11JMkqIeK0smel81rNbNg/pub)

 ## Support
-If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc) or you can email us directly at support@dreamvu.com
+If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc).

 ## Contributing
 Feel free to open an issue if you find a bug, or a pull request for bug fixes, features or other improvements.